MADLAD3718/MCVecLib/README.md

     const basis = Mat3.buildTNB(view);

     // Compute the direction by multiplying a random spherical cap
-    // sample with maximum offset of 30° by the view TNB. const direction = Mat3.mul(basis, RandVec.cap(Math.PI / 6));
+    // sample with maximum offset of 30° by the view matrix. const direction = Mat3.mul(basis, RandVec.cap(Math.PI / 6));

     // Get the block by casting a ray from the player's head position